-Although we never hope to have to deal with severe weather, in the Wasatch Front region it’s a reality we must be ready for.
+Although we never want to deal with a hurricane, in the Wasatch Front region it’s a reality we must be prepared for.
 If you already have a plan to keep your home and family safe, be sure you schedule air conditioner service when dangerous weather is on the way.
-Of course it’s not the most critical worry during these times, but there are a few tips to help protect your heating and cooling system in the event of an emergency weather situation.
+Of course it’s not the most critical worry during these times, but there are a few things you can do to help protect your heating and cooling system in the event of an emergency weather situation.

 Batten down the hatches.